Fjeanneret/multiSight/README.md

   - Automatic report with all results in **HTML** and **.doc** documents.
-  - **.RData** with all results obtained by all modules.
+  - **.RData** with all results obtained by the graphical application.

-Note that tables could be download in a separated way in relative tabs.
+Note that tables could be downloaded in a separated way in relative tabs.

 > **MODELS**: classification models you can use on future data.

 > **DESeq2**: differential expression analysis tables.

-> **BIOSIGNATURES**: DESeq2 tables thresholding and DIABLO multi-omic
+> **BIOSIGNATURES**: DESeq2 tables thresholding and DIABLO multi-omics
 > features selection method

 > **Functional ENRICHMENTS**: 6 databases functional enrichment for all
-> omic data sets you provide enriched by Stouffer’s pooling p-value
+> omic datasets you provide enriched by Stouffer’s pooling p-value
-> method giving a **multi-omic enrichmentt able** easily to discuss.
+> method giving a **multi-omics enrichmentt able** easily to discuss.

-> **NETWORKS**: network inference with all features selected from all
+> **NETWORKS**: network inference analysis with all features selected
-> omic datasets according to DESeq2 tables thresholding or multi-omic
+> from all omic datasets according to DESeq2 tables thresholding or
-> feature selection (correlation, partial correlation, mutual
+> multi-omics feature selection (correlation, partial correlation,
-> information).
+> mutual information).

-> **BIBLIOGRAPHY** : subset of PubMed articles relative to relations you
+> **BIBLIOGRAPHY** : a subset of PubMed articles relative to relations
-> choose in network inference tab.
+> you choose in network inference tab.